sail-pl/hardy/examples/Readme.md

   	+ produce the sequence of natural numbers
   	+ similar to incr, but shows how to rely on an internal (over variables) invariant to prove the i/o invariant

+Remark :
+	some example do not contain the full instrumentation because they were designed at an early state They should be updated.
+	Question : is it possible to detect at compile time that some properties do not require full instrumentation.

 ## Failure

 - delay.mlw :